johnridesabike/acutis/docs/development.md

 ### Rendering

-The `Render.res` module takes the AST and the input "props" to produce the final output.
+The `Render.res` module takes the AST, the input "props", and the environment data to produce the final output.

 Like `Compile.res`, it exposes a submodule for rendering patterns.

 We may normally expect the renderer to produce a string data type.
-However, the output could theoretically be anything.
+However, the output could theoretically be anything defined in the environment.
 I designed this flexibility specifically for [promises].

 [promises]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise

 When the renderer processes a node, it adds the result to a queue.
-Once it renders the entire AST, then it concatenates the queue into the final output.
+Once it renders the entire AST, it concatenates the queue into the final output.

 If we're processing templates synchronously, then the queue is filled with strings and the output is a string.